This Labor Day Weekend, Honor The Legacy Of The Pullman Strike

 Just south of Chicago, the Pullman District was one of the first and most famous company towns in America.
 Developed by the Pullman Company, a major manufacturer and operator of railroad cars in the 19th century, the area was also the site of the violent Pullman Strike of 1894 — a watershed event that foreshadowed the labor and Civil Rights movements of the coming century.

 In 2015, the district was preserved as Pullman National Monument, the nation's 406th national park.
-Given that the area’s history is inextricably linked with that of American workers, this Labor Day weekend is a good time to appreciate and learn about one of our newest national monuments.
+Given that the area’s history is inextricably linked with that of American workers, Labor Day weekend is a good time to appreciate and learn about one of our newest national monuments.

 Now preserved as part of the national monument, the buildings where Pullman sleeping cars were manufactured and workers were housed were built at the height of the Industrial Revolution.
 The Pullman Strike began on May 11, 1894, in the midst of a severe economic depression.
 Pullman factory workers walked out after negotiations to get higher wages and acceptable living conditions failed, and the American Railway Union announced that its personnel would no longer operate trains that included Pullman cars — a move that essentially crippled rail travel across the country.